kalpanmukherjee/zoomKorona/README.md

 # zoomKorona
-Script to join zoom calls automatically by pulling scheduling data from Google Sheets
+Script to join zoom calls automatically by pulling scheduling data from Google Sheets and Google calender